ARMmbed/mbed-client-linux-example/README.md

 1. In the folder `mbed-client-linux-example/build/x86-linux-native/source/`, find the executable file `mbed-client-linux-example`.

-2. Run the executable from the command line by typing `./mbed-client-linux-example`.
+2. To run the executable from the command line, type `./mbed-client-linux-example`.

 3. The program begins execution and starts registration with mbed Device Connector.
 The console displays **Registering endpoint** and when the registration is successful it displays **Registered**.

 4. After a successful registration, the program will automatically start incrementing one of the resource values every 10 seconds, displaying **Resource Value /Test/0/D : <Value>** on the console.
 For example, **Resource Value /Test/0/D : 1**.
-These values can be read from the mbed Device Connector through the Test API.
+You can read the values from the mbed Device Connector through the Test API.

 ## Testing